akiharsha/EquiFit/README.md

 - A client-side Google Translate widget is integrated globally in `frontend/src/app/layout.tsx`.
 - It loads after hydration and appears as a small fixed widget at the bottom-right with a “Translate” label.
+- A custom language selector is provided with language names shown in their native language (e.g., हिन्दी, বাংলা, தமிழ்).
 - Included languages prioritize Indian languages.

 Default configuration (summary):